ans-group/docs.ukfast.co.uk/source/security/phishing/troubleshooting.md

 ### I'm not receiving phishing emails

-If you're not receiving emails send from UKfast PHaaS, it's most likely being blocked by your email filter.
+If you're not receiving emails send from UKFast PHaaS, it's most likely being blocked by your email filter.

 Please double check that the email you have entered in MyUKFast is correct.
 Then, confirm with your IT department that emails from our email servers (178.238.132.248 185.207.111.242) have been whitelisted, preventing them from being blocked by your email filters.